Dow, DuPont soar on prospect of $130 billion merger 'Christmas present'

 The second company would likely combine Dow's infrastructure solutions unit, which sells building insulation and adhesives, with DuPont's safety and protection business, which produces protective materials like Kevlar, Alexander said.
 It would have 2016 EBITDA of about $4.3 billion, after estimated savings of 5 percent.

 A tie-up of Dow and DuPont's agricultural businesses would generate 2016 EBITDA of about $4.1 billion, including 10 percent in savings, Alexander said.
-The new company could better compete for farmer business if Monsanto eventually acquires Syngenta SYNN.VX.
+The new company could better compete for farmer business if Monsanto eventually acquires Syngenta.

 Monsanto is the leader in seeds with a 26 percent market share, followed by Dupont Pioneer's 21 percent.